alberanid/toot-my-t-shirt/README.md

 A work-in-progress project for 35C3 (from an idea by itec)

-Still not much to see here: the UI still sucks and very little feedback is given.
+Still not much to see here: the UI still sucks and very little feedback is given to the user.

 # Requirements